 Stigmergy is a form of self-organization.
 It produces complex, seemingly intelligent structures, without need for any planning, control, or even direct communication between the agents.
 As such it supports efficient collaboration between extremely simple agents [or complex ones like humans]….

 Some common examples of stigmergy in action: A city will build a park.
 Planners will plan sidewalks allowing people to cross open spaces.
 These pathways tend to be inefficient.
-Users carve better, more efficient pathways.
+So users will carve better, more efficient pathways.

 Do the users hold a meeting, analyze the problem, come up with alternative design solutions, rank them, then pick the

 best one?
 Of course not.
 Users individually choose the most efficient path.
 One person blazes a trail.
 In time, others do the same.
-Eventually, a clear, well-worn path is created.
+Eventually, a clear, well-worn path results.
 It’s more efficient, and therefore more frequently used by those who follow.

 A new path is created, a new way, an innovation.
 Revolution in the making.

 Ant colonies operate on stigmergic principles.
 As do bees.
 Swarms of birds and schools of fish exhibit fast-moving stigmergic behavior.
-Even swarm drone technology is beginning to exhibit such behavior: autonomous entities, operating independently, yet connected and as a whole creating more value in sum than the parts themselves are collecting data, dancing in orchestrated displays and more.
+Even swarm drone technology is beginning to exhibit such behavior: autonomous flying machines, operating independently, yet connected and as a whole creating more value in sum than the parts, collect data about their surroundings while moving in a self-coordinated fashion.

 Stigmergy in Copiosis

 Stigmergy is how I’ve chosen to organize Copiosis the organization.
-Seems to be working.
-The core element of our solution — the Net Benefit Formula — is emerging in the same way a path is created through a field.
+I think it’s working.
+For example, our Net Benefit Algorithm emerged in the same way a path gets created through a field.
 I threw down an admittedly crappy version.
 Then, one by one, people gave input, making the formula more and more fit.
-We’re still refining it, but I’m amazed how quickly – just a matter of weeks, we went from nothing, to a nearly-workable formula.
+We’re still refining it, even today, but I’m amazed how quickly – just a matter of weeks, we went from nothing, to a nearly-workable formula, to now a robust, working product.

 Violence is so 19th Century